syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-download.md

 4. Unlock key is not required to install the Syncfusion Blazor Mac trial installer.

-5. Before the trial expires, you can download the trial installer at any time from your registered account’s [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page (See the screenshot below.)
+5. Before the trial expires, you can download the trial installer at any time from your registered account’s [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page (as shown in below screenshot.)

    ![Start Trial download](images/start-trial-download-installer.png)